 [Al's stereopair is AS14-64- 9073 and 9074.
-He was a little too "quick" in taking 9073 and blurred it because he moved while he was taking it.
+He was a little too "quick" in taking both images.
+They are blurred because he moved while he was taking them.
 The locations and aiming directions of these pictures are shown in the shaded relief map.]132:37:03 Haise: Okay.
 And we need the frame count before departing B. And, right now, we're about 15 minutes behind in the timeline.

 132:37:17 Mitchell: Okay.
 Fredo, we expect that you're (means "we're") going to fall behind here; there's no way we can help it.
 We'll pick it up later.